Frequently Asked Questions About Financial Aid

 How do students and parents make corrections to a FAFSA?

-When can students expect to receive a financial aid award?
+When can students expect to receive a financial aid offer?

-New incoming fall 2019 freshmen can anticipate receiving their 2019-20 Financial Aid Awards from Whitworth University beginning in early February.
-Continuing students should receive their 2019-20 Financial Aid Award by the end of May.
+New incoming fall 2021 students can anticipate receiving their 2021-22 Financial Aid Offers from Whitworth University beginning in early February (transfer student offers begin in mid-March).
+Returning students should receive their 2021-22 Financial Aid Offer starting in early summer.

-How will students be notified if the financial aid award is revised?
+How will students be notified if the financial aid offer is revised?

-Students will receive an email alerting them that there has been a change to their financial aid award.
-Students are asked to review their financial aid award on Pirate Port, where their most recent financial aid award will be shown.
-We remind students to discuss any changes to their awards with their parent(s) and with Whitworth Student Accounting Services if they have a payment plan in place.
+Students will receive an email alerting them that there has been a change to their financial aid offer.
+Students are asked to review their financial aid offer on Self-Service.
+We remind students to discuss any changes to their offers with their parent(s) and with Whitworth Student Financial Services if they have a payment plan in place.

 What does it mean to be selected for verification?